pyllyukko/user.js/README.md

 Whenever you want to update your local copy of the repository, just use ````git pull```` and restart Firefox.

+In case you want to have some customizations that contradict settings in this user.js, you can follow the advice on [this comment](https://github.com/pyllyukko/user.js/issues/75#issuecomment-204705081).

 ### Android

 On [Firefox for Android](https://www.mozilla.org/en-US/firefox/android/) (Fennec), you need to drop the file to ```/data/data/org.mozilla.firefox/files/mozilla/XXXXXXXX.your_profile_name```.
 If you use [Jolla](https://jolla.com/) and run Firefox through Alien Dalvik, the location needs to be prefixed with ```/opt/alien```.